 The share count included outstanding Common Stock with consideration of issued warrants, options and other securities, as appropriate;

-The price was generally in line with the concluded fair market value of the Common Stock; and
+The price was generally in line with the concluded fair market value and fair value of the Common Stock; and

-The rate reflects consideration of an implied return to Common Stock, equal to the return to equity-like component of preferred stock, considering that risk profile of Common Stock would be similar to preferred stock equity-like component for the IPO Waterfall Analysis.
+The rate reflects a return to Common Stock, equal to the return to equity-like component of preferred stock, considering that risk profile of Common Stock would be similar to preferred stock equity-like component for the IPO Waterfall Analysis.

-Because private enterprises like the Company often seek financing from private equity investors, including venture capital firms, the venture capital arena provides an observable market for the cost of capital for privately held enterprises.
-The following table illustrates the dollar weighted internal rate of return on vintage year investments in the life sciences by venture capital firms, as published by Cambridge Associates and the National Venture Capital Association (“NVCA”):
+Because private enterprises like the Company often seek financing from private equity investors, including VC firms, the VC arena provides an observable market for the cost of capital for privately held enterprises.
+The following table illustrates the dollar weighted internal rate of return on vintage year investments in the life sciences by VC firms, as published by Cambridge Associates and the National Venture Capital Association (“NVCA”):

 Table 5: Venture Capital Weighted IRR